MLH/Defang-Challenges-GHW-Data-Week-2024/README.md

-# Welcome to the Defang GHW: Career Week Challenge Page!
+# Welcome to the Defang GHW: Data Week Challenge Page!

 Hello hackers!
 Defang is the easiest way to develop, deploy, and debug cloud applications. <br><br>
 Defang takes you from Docker Compose to production-ready AWS deployments in minutes! <br><br>